mathewmahoney/stake-web-sdk/README.md

 # Web SDK

-This is a web game engine that allows you develop a game in a declarative way.
+This is a web game engine that allows you developing a game in a declarative way.
 It is powered by Svelte 5, PixiJS 8 and TurboRepo.

  - How to use: Fork or start your own codebase with this repo.